shilpija/ninedottest/README.md

 # My Project

-Welcome to my Test project!
 This project contains bank carousel images followed by list of banks with search bar.
 When user enter text, it filter the labels in the list based on the user input.

 ## Screenshot